StadGent/fractal_styleguide_gent-base-archive/components/21-atoms/paragraph/README.md

 * It should always have a width of 7/12 (except for mobile) based on the container.
-  This means the container needs to make sure that paragraphs can never be bigger than 7/12 of itself.
+  This means the container needs to make sure that paragraphs can never be bigger then 7/12 of itself.
 * For a mobile layout a paragraph is always full width.
 * It always has a max-width of 40 rems on desktop.
 * A paragraph can **never** be centered!